 Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the insurer’s overall risk management.

-In describing how processes for identifying, assessing, and managing climate-related risks are integrated into the insurer’s overall risk management, insurers should, at a minimum, address the following:

-Discuss whether climate-related risks are addressed through the insurer’s general enterprise-risk management process or a separate process and how frequently the process is completed.
+In describing how processes for identifying, assessing, and managing climate-related risks are integrated into the insurer’s overall risk management, insurers should consider including the following:Discuss whether climate-related risks are addressed through the insurer’s general enterprise-risk management process or a separate process and how frequently the process is completed.

-Describe the potential impact of climate-related risks on the insurer’s underwriting portfolio and how the insurer is managing its exposure with respect to physical, transition and liability risk.

-Describe how the insurer considers the impact of climate-related risks on its investment portfolio.

 Discuss the climate scenarios utilized by the insurer to analyze its underwriting risks, including which risk factors the scenarios consider, what types of scenarios are used, and what timeframes are considered.

 Discuss the climate scenarios utilized by the insurer to analyze risks on its investments, including which risk factors are utilized, what types of scenarios are used, and what timeframes are considered.